 The second reading is not connected with the first reading or the Gospel.
 It is an opportunity for us to read from the other books of the New Testament, particularly the Letters of St Paul.
-For the next four Sundays (until Lent begins) we will read from the First Letter of St Paul to the Corinthians.
+Until Lent begins, we read from the First Letter of St Paul to the Corinthians.
 St Paul was writing from Ephesus in late 56 or very early in 57.
-Therefore, his letter to the Corinthians was written about ten years before Mark wrote his Gospel.
+Therefore his letter to the Corinthians was written about ten years before Mark wrote his Gospel.

-Paul Crowley, Parish Priest Published in St Mary's Parish Concord Bulletin 17 January 2021
+Paul Crowley Published in St Mary's Parish Concord Bulletin